theQRL/hyperion/docs/layout-of-source-files.rst

 ********************************
-Layout of a Solidity Source File
+Layout of a Hyperion Source File
 ********************************

 Source files can contain an arbitrary number of